BDC Hamburger Icon

 Plan Administration

 Serving as the third-party administrator, Paychex creates and manages retirement plan documents, checks eligibility and enrolls participants, conducts quarterly compliance testing, and processes employee loans.
-Paychex also records and processes your employees’ contributions to their retirement plans for you, cutting down on manual work.
+Paychex also records and processes your employees’ contributions to their retirement plans for you, thereby cutting down on manual work.
 If you choose to provide your staff with 401(k) plans, you have to file Form 5500 with the IRS.
 As the plan administrator, Paychex prepares this form for you.

 Payroll Integration